SAP-samples/btp-service-metadata/metadata-exploration/README.md

 ]
 ```

+You can run this filter with the convenience script [entries-by-category](./entries-by-category).

 ## Individual service file explorations

-Within the `developer/` directory there are many JSON files, one for each service, application and environment offering.
+Within the [developer/](../v0/developer/) directory there are many JSON files, one for each service, application and environment offering.

 Each file has a similar structure, which looks like this: